 top of page

-Leadership involves the influence of followers.
-Numerous studies provide evidence that self-sacrificing leaders are more influential than self-benefiting leaders.
-Leadership self-sacrifice is shown to enhance:
+Maybe not too surprisingly, research suggests that self-sacrificing leaders are more influential than self-serving leaders.
+Leadership self-sacrifice in the workplace is demonstrated to enhance:

 • Intentions to reciprocate the leader's behavior